 COVID-19 regulations for Virginia Beach nursing homes

 Masking.
-Visitors do not need to wear masks.
-If they’ve been in contact with someone who has COVID-19, it is recommended they mask for 10 days.
+Visitors of senior care facilities do not need to wear masks.
+If they’ve been in contact with someone who has COVID-19, it’s recommended they mask for 10 days.

 Facility cleanliness.
-Personnel should follow basic hygiene practices such as hand washing and disinfecting surfaces.
+Staff of facilities should follow basic hygiene practices such as hand washing and disinfecting surfaces.

 Staff safety.
-Employees should be tested if they have come into touch with infected people or exhibit symptoms.
+Employees should be tested if they have come into contact with infected people or exhibit symptoms.

 CDC guidelines.
-Improve ventilation in enclosed spaces, keep up to date with COVID-19 vaccinations, and avoid those who may have been infected.
+Improve ventilation in enclosed spaces of facilities, keep up to date with COVID-19 vaccinations, and avoid those who may have been infected.

 Get to know senior living in Virginia Beach